Fake News and it’s Damaging Consequences – Part 1

 We often hear that we are living in an age of fake news, or that we are in a post-truth era.
 As teachers, I think this is one of the most challenging issues we currently have to face.

-I am particularly interested in the spread of conspiracy theories, and dis or misinformation following terrorist attacks.
+I am particularly interested in the spread of conspiracy theories, and dis or misinformation following terrorist attacks and how this is covered in GCSE Citizenship and RE.

 This, of course, is not a new phenomenon.
 We are all aware of the 9/11 conspiracy theories.
 But when the (now) most powerful man in the world actively pushed the Birther conspiracy theory about the then most powerful man in the world (Obama) then it would appear that these things are becoming more main-stream (about a third of Americans believed the Birther conspiracy and a similar percentage believed 9/11 was an inside job).